Stanton Street across the Lower East Side

 Just south of here in the block between Stanton and Rivington is the M'Finda Kalunga Garden with a plaque explaining that it commemorates an African-American burying ground that was located there.

-Above, we are in the middle of the narrow park approaching Forsyth Street and its east edge.
+We cross the narrow park.
+Forsyth Street forms its east edge.

 Here you see the large school on the northeast corner of Stanton and Forsyth.
 Several blocks south of here on Forsyth are offices for a number of Chinatown buses providing frequent cheap transport to cities all up and down the east coast.